OptimalBits/bull/README.md

   grace {int} Grace period in milliseconds. type {string} type of job to clean.
 Values are completed, waiting, active, delayed, and failed.
-Defaults to completed. returns {Promise} A promise that resolves with an array of removed jobs.
+Defaults to completed. limit {int} maximum amount of jobs to clean per call.
+If not provided will clean all matching jobs. returns {Promise} A promise that resolves with an array of removed jobs.
 ```